U.S. safer 10 years after 9/11, but at what cost?

 GROWTH FOR SECURITY INDUSTRY

-Other companies including L-3 Communications Holdings, Verint Systems Inc, FLIR Systems Inc and American Science and Engineering Inc saw dramatic growth but must adapt to tighter U.S. Department of Homeland Security spending because of Washington's budget crunch.
+Other companies including L-3 Communications Holdings (LLL.N), Verint Systems Inc (VRNT.O), FLIR Systems Inc (FLIR.O) and American Science and Engineering Inc ASEI.O saw dramatic growth but must adapt to tighter U.S. Department of Homeland Security spending because of Washington's budget crunch.

 "There is no growth in U.S. government spending.
 The big growth for homeland security is going to be international, primarily in the Middle East," said Brian Ruttenber, an equity analyst at Morgan Keegan.